 If you're pregnant, you've probably been thinking a lot about your labour and delivery.
 And you've probably read a bunch about surviving the first few months with your little one.
 But what about those first 12 to 24 hours after birth?
 What happens then?
 (Note: The following applies to babies born with no major health concerns, at the hospital.)

-The first four weeks: what caring for a newborn is really like You’ll likely be moved from the delivery room to a room on the maternity ward, where you’ll spend the first day and night of baby’s life.
+You'll likely be moved from the delivery room to a room on the maternity ward, where you'll spend the first day and night of baby's life.